pantakarns/cypress/README.md

 # Workshop
 1. Create a test script to input all fields to complete booking a hotel.
 2. Create a test script to verify warning messages when missing some mandatory field.
-3. Verify maximum text to the first name/last name field.
+3. Verify the maximum length can show on the first name/last name field.